 The MEng Program: Graduation and Retention Rates

 The MEng program aims to prepare and graduate students for careers in the bioscience industries.
-While our goal is to graduate every student that enters the program, the program had a 94.4% retention rate during its first year.
+While our goal is to graduate every student that enters the program, the program had a 95% retention rate during its first three years.

 Analysis of Learning on the MEng Capstone Team Design Project

 The MEng program features a second-year capstone engineering Team Design Project (TDP), which is modeled after the success of the MBS Team Masters Project.
 This project spans the entire second year, and includes training in engineering project management.
 In the TDP, students are provided with the opportunity to bring together all the technical, economic, quality and regulatory CMC elements in the course program and develop a commercial process for the manufacture of a biopharmaceutical product.
 Students work in small teams to design a complete biomanufacturing process capable of producing commercial quantities of an API (Active Pharmaceutical Ingredient) or DP (Drug Product).
 Each team works on a separate and specific design project, based on industry best practices, methods and techniques.
 To enhance industry relevance, all design projects will be team based and sponsored by an industry client.